vjekooo/vjekooo/README.md

 and I am a software developer from Zagreb, Croatia.

-- 🔭 I’m working as a Fullstack web developer
+- 🔭 I’m a Fullstack web developer.
+Jack of all trades, master of some.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Swift
 - ⚡ Fun fact: Banging your head against the wall for one hour burns 150 calories